wbolster/zseqfile/README.rst

 * Writing support is not yet implemented

 * Only Python >= 3.3 is currently supported.
-Backporting only after this projected has matured a bit more.
+Backporting only after this project has matured a bit more.

 * For external processes, only "real files" are supported (those with a `.fileno()`, custom "file like objects" are not.